A good onboarding program is a wise investment to ensure your new recruits are set up for success. Here’s why:

 ⇾ It builds culture.
 Cultivating a strong culture in your workplace takes time.
 If you can’t retain employees, that process takes even longer.
 With a structured onboarding program, employees are 58% more likely to be with your company after three years.

-Take advantage of the onboarding resources below to bolster your own program and improve the employee experience for your team.
+We’ve compiled a list of our best onboarding resources and articles so you can bolster your own program and improve the employee experience for your team.

 Good onboarding programs educate and engage employees so they become productive members of your organization.
 The benefits to your business are many.
-Strong onboarding programs can:
+This article explains how strong onboarding programs can:

-Making the right impression will not only make your employee feel prepared for the new job, but will ensure that they feel comfortable and welcome at your organization.
+Making the right impression will not only make your employee feel prepared for the first day in the new role, but will ensure that they feel comfortable and welcome at your organization.

 Turn the typical first-day employee anxiety into genuine excitement.
-Here are 10 things to prepare for your new employee’s first day at work.
+Here are 10 things to prepare for your new employee’s first day at work; they’re simple, but will go a long way.

 Learning from others’ best practices can be a great way to enhance your own onboarding program.
 That’s why earlier this year we hosted a live webinar with two Zenefits customers who aced the onboarding game.
 In the webinar, we polled attendees to hear who is responsible for onboarding at their organization.
 From the 283 respondents, here’s what we learned: